– John 11:35

-Two words, and that’s an easy Bible verse to memorize, “Jesus wept.”
+Two words.
+John 11:35 is an easy Bible verse to memorize, “Jesus wept.”
 But it is an awesome picture, reality, truth to contemplate.

 Here’s Jesus, God in the flesh, who is about to raise Lazarus from the dead, and he knows that he’s about to show that he’s the resurrection and the life.
 He’s about to bring his friend to life, those who people are mourning for.
 Yet before he does that, the picture here, Jesus is deeply moved in spirit, greatly troubled.
 Those are the words that describe how Jesus feels when he sees Martha, and Mary, and friends, and family weeping over Lazarus’ death.
 As they wept, he wept with them.
 He identified with their emotions, with their hurt, with their heaviness, with their sorrow.